MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-roles.md

       ```"Owner": [ "GroupName1" ],```

       ```"Contributor": [ "GroupName2", "GroupName3" ]```

-      >[!WARNING]
-      > If a given user belongs to more than groups that allowed in AAD (overage limit), AAD will provide an overage claim in the token it returns.
-This claim allows R Server to retrieve the group memberships for the user.

-    @@@@ DOES THE ADMIN NEED TO DO ANYTHING FOR THIS OVERAGE CASE BESIDES DEFINING THE KEY IN THE NEXT STEP???

    1. In order for R Server to verify that the groups you've declared are valid in AAD, you must declare the alphanumberic client key for the application you created in AAD to the `"Key": ` property in the `"AzureActiveDirectory": {` section.
 See example below.

       ```"Key": "ABCD000000000000000000000000WXYZ"```

       >[!NOTE]
       > For more security, we recommend you [encrypt the key](admin-utility.md#encrypt) before adding the information to `appsettings.json`.

+      >[!NOTE]
+      > If a given user belongs to more than groups that allowed in AAD (overage limit), AAD will provide an overage claim in the token it returns.
+This claim along with the key you provide here allows R Server to retrieve the group memberships for the user.

 1. [Restart the web node](admin-utility.md#startstop) for the changes to take effect.